- EXCELLENCE IN INNOVATION AWARD

 Any ILA member may make an award nomination.
-Nominations are due by July 1, 2017.
-The awards will be presented at the Annual Meeting and Awards Luncheon on August 1 in Anderson, Indiana.
+Nominations are due July 1st.
+The awards will be presented at the Annual Retreat and Awards Luncheon on August 15 & 16 at Franklin College.
 In no more than 500 words, please describe why the individual or organization being nominated is deserving of the award.
-Submit to Keith Kirkpatrick, Chair, ILA Awards Selection Committee. firstname.lastname@example.org Questions can be directed to him at (219) 241-4012.

 FULL LISTING OF AWARDS & RECIPIENTS: